6.3. Diagonalizability#

 Notation: \(A \sim B\).

 It is true we already used the symbol \(\sim\) earlier to denote row equivalence of (augmented) matrices.
-When we use it, it will always be clear from the context what is the meaning at that instance.
+When we use it, it will always be clear from the context what the meaning is at that instance.

 Remark 6.3.1